apache/nuttx/configs/sama5d3x-ek/README.txt

   CAN1 and CAN2 are available via RJ-11 connectors on the SAMA5Dx-EK.
 Each
   is wired as follows.
-Also shown below is the matching pins if you want connect the CAN to a device that uses an DB-9 connector.
-Both connector types are common.
+Also shown below is the matching pins if you want connect the CAN to a device that uses an DB-9 connector (Such as the IXXAT USB-to-CAN Compact).
+Both connector types (as well as RJ-45) are common.

                     +----------+     RJ-11       DB-9
                     |    O     |     ----------- --------------